eshazen/scos-bp-firmware/mira_test/cpp/README.md

     usage:  display_test_sdl2 [input_file]
       opens a window using the SDL2 library and displays image if no input file is specified, generates a test pattern

+      if needed to build on Pi:

+      # Install dependencies
+      sudo apt-get install -y libsdl2-dev build-essential